vagabundor/lxcstat/README.md

 Usage: lxcstat.py [options]

 Options:
-  -h, --help            show this help message and exit -t TYPE, --type=TYPE
+  -h, --help            show this help message and exit\n -t TYPE, --type=TYPE
                         show info about memory (mem) or cpu usage (cpu).
-Show only total memory (memtotal) or used memory (memused) in megabytes.
+Show only total memory (memtotal) or used memory (memused) in megabytes.\n
-  -n NAME, --name=NAME  NAME for name of the container
+  -n NAME, --name=NAME  NAME for name of the container\n